-Tamil Nadu Chief Minister Edappadi Palaniswami on Thursday commissioned three projects and laid the foundation for 13 projects involving a total investment of 2,515 crore and potential to create 9,300 jobs.
-Of the 13 projects, 10 are part of the MoUs signed during the Global Investors’ Meet (GIM) held earlier this year and will bring in investments of 2,244 crore in various sectors.
+Tamil Nadu Chief Minister Edappadi Palaniswami on Thursday commissioned three projects and laid the foundation for 13 projects involving a total investment of 2,515 crores and the potential to create 9,300 jobs.
+Of the 13 projects, 10 are part of the MoUs signed during the Global Investors’ Meet (GIM) held earlier this year and will bring in investments of 2,244 crores in various sectors.
 The units will come up in Kancheepuram, Namakkal, Tiruvallur, Salem, and Coimbatore and create about 5,300 jobs.

-Palaniswami inaugurated the commercial production of three companies — Ekki Homa Pvt Ltd, which manufactures pumps; Syrma Technology Pvt Ltd makers of electronic parts; and Renaatus Procon Pvt Ltd, which makes building materials — which had invested totally about 140 crore in Coimbatore, Chennai, and Gangaikondan.
+Palaniswami inaugurated the commercial production of three companies: Ekki Homa, which manufactures pumps; Syrma Technology makers of electronic parts; and Renaatus Procon, which makes building materials, which had invested totally about 140 crores in Coimbatore, Chennai, and Gangaikondan.
 These three factories are expected to generate 3,350 jobs.

 To view the original article, please click here.